 The “transition” word doesn’t usually sit too well with investors, but seeing VTR return to its stronger ways must have encouraged its investor base.
 The fact that it still yields 5.23% even though its well below the 52-week high means there’s still room for growth.

 This healthcare REIT is well-positioned for long-term secular growth.
 As the Baby Boomer population continues to age, Ventas’ senior care facilities and medical office businesses should continue to churn out consistent rent checks.
 That bodes well for investors whether VTR is pivoting or not, and it bodes well for the yield.

 Tanger Outlet (SKT)

 However, unlike VTR, O and DLR, Tanger is not bumping up against a potential breakout or trading higher.
-Peeking over its 50-day now, I’d love to see a close over $22.50 for SKT.
-While we’d sacrifice some yield on our cost basis, we’d also have a much better-looking stock chart.
+I’d love to see a close over $22.50 for SKT, but it’s been on a recent downtrend.

 While the mall is considered a dying enterprise, not all operators are created equal.
 With that in mind, Tanger is actually doing incredibly well.
 Plus it’s not a traditional mall REIT in the sense that it doesn’t operate department store locations.
 Instead, it thrives on the outlet mall concept.

 Finally, it has a lower valuation compared to many of its peers and a higher yield.
 Tough not to like that.

 Federal Realty (FRT)